biopragmatics/oquat/docs/invalids/prefix/cl.md

 ## `uberon`: Uber Anatomy Ontology

-Identifiers for this prefix are given incorrectly correctly in `uberon`.
+Identifiers for this prefix are given incorrectly in `uberon`.
+See the [GitHub repository](https://github.com/obophenotype/uberon).

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                                                           |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|